 Output: 16-bit WAV, same duration as source

 Two stages chained.
-First, ffmpeg lies about the sample rate — playing the file 'faster' shifts pitch up an octave for each doubling of rate.
+First, ffmpeg lies about the sample rate.
+Playing the file 'faster' shifts pitch up an octave for each doubling of rate.
 Second, atempo time-stretches back to the original duration.
 The pitch shift survives; the duration cancels out.
 Result: pitch changes, tempo stays put.

 Up to about ±5 semitones, yes.
 Beyond that the formants (the resonances that make vowels sound like specific vowels) shift along with pitch, which is why aggressive up-shifts sound chipmunk-y and aggressive down-shifts sound muddy.
 Tools that preserve formants separately (Auto-Tune, Melodyne) sound more natural at extreme shifts but cost money.
 For modest shifts this is fine.

 Fine-tuning between semitones.
 100 cents = 1 semitone.
-So +50 cents is a quarter-tone up — useful when a live recording is slightly sharp, when you're matching a sample to an out-of-tune piano, or when you want a deliberate detune effect on a doubler.
+So +50 cents is a quarter-tone up.
+Useful when a live recording is slightly sharp, when you're matching a sample to an out-of-tune piano, or when you want a deliberate detune effect on a doubler.

 Roughly.
-'Key change' is the musical term — moving a song from C major to D major is a 2-semitone pitch shift.
+'Key change' is the musical term.
+Moving a song from C major to D major is a 2-semitone pitch shift.
 The technical operation is identical.
 Songwriters use this to transpose a song into a singer's comfortable range; producers use it for sample matching.